 - Perfect for St. Patrick's Day or the holidays!
 Making this is a fun, simple way to celebrate St. Patrick's Day.
 In fact, it's become something of a yearly tradition for me now.
-You can also bottle a batch and tie it up with a ribbon for easy homemade gift-giving!
+You can enjoy it on its own, use it in a recipe like my favorite Baileys latte, or bottle a batch for easy homemade gift-giving!

 Ingredients and substitutions

 This easy recipe has a very short ingredient list.
 Chances are, most of the ingredients are already in your fridge or pantry!